mCRL2org/mCRL2/doc/sphinx/README.md

     $ source sphinx-venv/bin/activate

-Install Sphinx (currently version 2.2.0).
+Install Sphinx (currently version 2.2.0) and other dependencies.

-    $ pip install Sphinx
+    $ pip install Sphinx wheel dparser

-Patch `sphinx-venv/lib/python3.7/site-packages/sphinx/domains/cpp.py` (or the equivalent path for your Python version), line 4261, which contains `assert len(withDecl) <= 1`: comment that out.
-It will error out unnecessarily.
-This is a [known issue](https://github.com/sphinx-doc/sphinx/issues/5496) in Sphinx.
+Ensure that CMake uses the right Python binary.

+    $ cmake [other options] \
+          -DPYTHON_EXECUTABLE=absolute/path/to/sphinx-venv/bin/python \
+          path/to/mCRL2/src

+## Building the documentation

-Generate the documentation using the Makefile.
+Generate the documentation (can also use Ninja etc.).

-    $ make html
+    $ make doc

-Later, you may want to clear the cached Doxygen and PDF files by first cleaning the build environment.
+Later, you may want to build the documentation without clearing the cache.

-    $ make clean html
+    $ make fastdoc

-The build process will write its output to `_build/html`, and any warnings generated during the build process are written to `_build/sphinx-build-warnings.log` - *not* to stderr!
+The build process will write its output to `sphinx`, and any warnings generated during the build process are written to `sphinx/sphinx-build-warnings.log` - *not* to stderr!
 This file will contain ANSI escape sequences, so use for example `less -R ...` to open it.

-## Integration with mCRL2 CMake

-You may need to pass an additional flag to CMake to let it use the right version of Python.
-This can be done as follows:

-    cmake [other options] -DPYTHON_EXECUTABLE=[absolute path to sphinx-venv]/bin/python ../src

-The above should not be necessary if Sphinx is installed system wide.

-Once done with the CMake process, you can `make doc` to generate the documentation.